 - To delete a container, click the delete icon at the top right corner of a container.

 - To associate reports with a container, drag and drop a report name from the list of available UI views/reports (on the left) on to a container.
 After dragging a report to a container, the meta data about the associated report will be shown in the appropriate container.

 Note: When you create a dashboard and make modifications to the associated reports, the changes may not be reflected even after you refresh the page or logout and login back.
 This is due to User State Preservation, to resolve this, remove and re-add the container and its report, and re-save the dashboard.

-To learn more on how User State Preservation works with Dashboards, refer How User State Preservation works with Dashboards.
+To learn more on how User State Preservation works with Dashboards, refer to How User State Preservation works with Dashboards article.

 If a UI View is dragged onto a container, an empty table representing the columns in the associated UI views will be shown on the container.

 Admins can set up global dashboard filters for using them on the Gainsight tab.
 In order to setup a dashboard level filter, every report in a dashboard must be built in Report Builder.
 These filters can be applied to one or more reports on a dashboard.
 The reports can be built on different objects, and the objects can originate from the same or different sources like SFDC and MDA.
 This functionality reduces the number of filters required on each report on a dashboard, which in-turn reduces the number of dashboards required for each team, member, or reason.For more information about Global Filters, refer to Global Filter for Dashboards article.